Quasinormal Modes in Noncommutative Schwarzschild black holes: Quasinormal Mode calculation in characteristic integration method

 with $S=(u,v)$, $W=(u+h,v)$, $E=(u,v+h)$, $N=(u+h,v+h)$.
 In this discretization method, the step length is set to $h=0.1$ while the initial and boundary condition is set on the null boundary $u=u_0$ and $v=v_0$.

 In FIG.~\ref{fig: QNM evolution}, we present an example of the evolution of the mode function of the massless test scalar field for the case of $l=m=1$.
 In the left panel, we show the 3D evolution of the massless test scalar field for the case of $\Theta^2=0.1$.
 In the right panel, we show the time evolution of mode function located at constant $r^*$.
-The black line stands for the deformed Schwarzschild solution with $\Theta^2=0.5$, the gray line stands for $\Theta^2=0.1$, and orange line stands for the standard Schwarzschild black hole solution.
-From FIG.~\ref{fig: QNM evolution}, it is obvious that the QNM ringing of the deformed Schwarzschild solution is nearly the same as that of the standard Schwarzschild black hole.
-This means that the system has nearly the same QNM frequencies as the standard Schwarzschild black hole solution.
-However, the long time evolution of this solution is very different from that of the standard Schwarzschild black hole.
-In addition, it is evident that for longer time evolution, the massless scalar field in the deformed Schwarzschild black hole gets constantly amplified, and this means that this scalar perturbation is not stable.
+Lines with different colors in the figure stand for different values of the non-commutative parameter $\Theta$, as shown in the legend.